University Of Phoenix Reaches $191 Million Settlement With FTC, Including Debt Relief

 Kamenetz adds that while the FTC settlement includes debt forgiveness, it covers only debts that are owed to the university — not the money students owe on federal or private loans.
 To erase those balances, students would need to apply for loan forgiveness through the borrower defense repayment program.

-As part of the deal, the university did not admit or deny any wrongdoings that are alleged in the federal complaint.
+As part of the deal, the university did not admit or deny any wrongdoing alleged in the federal complaint.

 It's the largest settlement the FTC has obtained against a for-profit school, said Andrew Smith, director of the FTC's Bureau of Consumer Protection.
 In a statement announcing the deal, Smith added, "Students making important decisions about their education need the facts, not fantasy job opportunities that do not exist."